-This chapter shows you exactly how building a complete feature plays out, minute by minute.
-The example: a publishing streak system to motivate users to post regularly.
+This chapter shows you how building a complete feature plays out, minute by minute.
+The example: a publishing streak system to motivate users to post regularly on a content-generation SaaS.
 Reading time: 10 minutes.

 The context

-You're building a SaaS for freelancers.
-The problem you've noticed: your users create 1-2 pieces of content then drop off.
-You want to motivate them to publish regularly with a streak system (consecutive series).
+You're building a SaaS for freelancers that helps them publish on LinkedIn.
+The problem you noticed after 3 weeks of beta: 68% of your users create 1 or 2 pieces of content then drop off.
+You want to motivate them to publish regularly with a streak system (consecutive series), without being punitive.

 Minute 0-5, brainstorm